rolling-scopes-school/react-native-course/react/homework.md

 ### What should be done:

-1. Create a new component in a new separate div tag.
-2. Retain the functionality and rewrite the Search Bar and Cards with the hooks.
+1. Retain the functionality and rewrite the Search Bar and Cards with the hooks.
-3. Retain the functionality and rewrite the form with React Hook Form.
+2. Retain the functionality and rewrite the form with React Hook Form.

 ## React.
 Custom app state

 ### What should be done:

-1. Create a new component in a new separate div tag.
-2. Implement state management solution using useReducer and Context API for search results and form data saving.
+1. Implement state management solution using useReducer and Context API for search results and form data saving.
 Now, when switching between pages, all data should be saved.
-3. Add to global state
+2. Add to global state
     - **switches for sorting** (at least three sorting options).
 Select a parameter -> send a request to the API with the entered parameter -> the list of search results is updated
     - **switches for pagination.** It should be possible to select the number of results per page and the number of the page we are currently on, the total number of pages.
 Select a parameter -> send a request to the API with the entered parameter -> the list of search results is updated
-4. The customer has changed the requirements for the output:
+3. The customer has changed the requirements for the output:
     - Now, when you click on each item from the search results, you do not need to open a modal, but open the information on a separate page.
     - Also add a "Back" link on this page.
     - Display the current position in the header.